HomeAnswersMedical Gastroenterologyesophagitis

 Hello doctor,

-I am a 27 year old male, and I feel like something is stuck in my chest for about a week now.
+I am a 27-year-old male, and I feel like something has been stuck in my chest for about a week now.
 And this feeling is not going away.
-It is very uncomfortable, and I am scared about having cancer.
-I have been to a doctor, and he says I have an inflamed esophagus, but medicines are not helping.
+It is very uncomfortable, and I am scared of having cancer.
+I have been to a doctor, and he says I have an inflamed esophagus, but the medicines are not helping.

 Answered by Dr. Babu Lal Meena